dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Crossplane will be described in greater detail in the _Managing External State_-section.

-# 6. Test Application
+# 6. Demonstration Application

-In order to test the universal control plane I am trying to build (presented in the _Implementation_-section), I need a test application that runs on the infrastructure and demonstrates its capabilities.
+In order to test the universal control plane I am trying to build (presented in the _Implementation_-section), I need a demonstration application that runs on the infrastructure and demonstrates its capabilities.

 To do this, I have used Eficode's public `quotes-flask` application that they use for educational purposes.
 It is a simple application consisting of a frontend, backend, and a database.